 A diversity of native birds can be found in east Maui.
 Some of the notable species found in Haleakala National Park include the Hawaii (Dark-rumped) Petrel, Nene (Hawaiian Goose), and Common Amakihi (Pratt, 1993).
 Within Waikamoi Preserve and the northeast slope of Haleakala above 4,000 feet, the species found are the Maui Parrotbill, Maui Creeper, and Akohekohe (Crested Honeycreeper).
 The Iiwi, Red-billed Leiothrix, and Apapane are more common in Waikamoi Preserve.
 The U.S. Fish and Wildlife Service (n.d.) estimated the habitat ranges for native Hawaiian forest birds based on vegetation boundaries.
+Figure 4-5 illustrates the native forest bird habitat spans in the hydrologic unit of Makapipi.
 While most native birds are found at the upper elevations, some species, especially Amakihi and Apapane, are also found at the lower elevations (PR-2009-18, 75.0).
-There are no known native forest bird habitats in the hydrologic unit of Nuaailua.

 Figure 4-3.
-Estimated habitat availability in Nuaailua hydrologic unit (Source: Gingerich and Wolff, 2005; USGS, 2001b).
+Estimated habitat availability in Makapipi hydrologic unit (Source: Gingerich and Wolff, 2005; USGS, 2001b).